staabm/staabm.github.io/draft.md

 #### Highlight: phpstan-dba

 [phpstan-dba is one of my PHPStan extensions](https://github.com/staabm/phpstan-dba) which got a bit of traction in 2023.
-Its a PHPStan based SQL static analysis and type inference for the database access layer.
+It's a PHPStan based SQL static analysis and type inference for the database access layer.

 I was even keen enough to talk about it at the PHPUGFFM usergroup and the unKonf Barcamp.
 See the [slides of said talk](https://staabm.github.io/talks/phpstan-dba@phpugffm) if you are curious.